Azure-Samples/real-time-transcription-simple/README.md

 # Real Time Transcription - Simple

-This repository contains a web-based Real Time Transcription application using Azure Speech to Text, running on a web browser, that you can deploy in less than 1/2 hour.
+This repo contains a fully working web-based Real Time Transcription application, powered by Azure Speech to Text.

-You can then fork the application and modify for your needs.
+You can deploy it to your Azure subscription and local PC in less than 20 minutes, and modify for your specific needs.

+It is part 1 of a series of repos on how to build real-time-transcription applications using Azure Speech to Text.

 <img src="./pics/resp-002.gif" width=800 />